nrfconnect/sdk-nrf/applications/matter_weather_station/README.rst

 The Matter weather station application does not use a single :file:`prj.conf` file.
 Configuration files are provided for different build types, and they are located in the :file:`configuration/thingy53_nrf5340_cpuapp` directory.
-Before you start testing the application, you can select one of the build types supported by the application, depending on the building method.
+Before you start testing the application, you can select one of the build types supported by the application.

 See :ref:`app_build_additions_build_types` and :ref:`modifying_build_types` for more information about this feature of the |NCS|.